baw/atom-hide-files/README.md

     * Windows/Linux: `SHIFT + CTRL + U`

 ##Todos
-* add ability to save hidden files after reopening atom
+* add ability to save state of hidden files/folders and rehide files/folders when the project is reopened.
-* have ability to save 'hidden files' state to reload at later time